Contact Boundary Conditions

 Formulation

 Rigid-body contact boundary conditions are implemented in Ratel using a Nitsche method approach as described in [Mli18], which we describe in detail for completeness.
-Currently, only a rigid plane (platen) is supported.
+Currently, a rigid plane (platen) and rigid cylinder are supported.

 Large-Deformation Frictional Contact